Perfectoid overconvergent Siegel modular forms and the overconvergent Eichler--Shimura morphism: Introduction

+The second goal of the paper is to construct the overconvergent Eichler--Shimura morphisms which relates the so-called overconvergent cohomology groups with the space of overconvergent modular forms.

-The next step is to look at the overconvergent cohomology groups.
-Suppose the weight $(R_{\calU}, \kappa_{\calU})$ is \emph{small} in the sense of Definition \ref{Definition: weights}.
-A typical example of a small weight is a \emph{wide-open} disc whose ring of functions is isomorphic to $\Z_p\llbrack T_1, \ldots, T_g \rrbrack$.
-For such a weight, we consider a space $D^r_{\kappa}(\T_0, R_{\calU})$ of analytic distributions on certain $p$-adic manifold $\T_0$.
+To describe the overconvergent cohomology groups, we restrict our attention to a \emph{small} weight $(R_{\calU}, \kappa_{\calU})$ in the sense of Definition \ref{Definition: weights}.
+For such a weight, we consider a space $D^r_{\kappa}(\T_0, R_{\calU})$ of analytic distributions on a certain $p$-adic manifold $\T_0$.
 (See \S \ref{subsection:continuousfunctions} for the precise definitions.)
-This space of distributions is equipped with a natural action of the strict Iwahori subgroup and hence induces a sheaf $\scrD_{\kappa_{\calU}}^r$ on the Siegel modular variety $\overline{\calX}_{\Iw^+}$.
-The cohomology groups of $\scrD_{\kappa_{\calU}}^r$ are precisely the \emph{overconvergent modular symbols} studied by A. Ash and G. Stevens, among others (see for example \cite{Ash-Stevens, Hansen-PhD, Johansson-Newton}).
+This space of distributions is equipped with a natural action of the strict Iwahori subgroup and hence gives rise to a sheaf $\scrD_{\kappa_{\calU}}^r$ on the Siegel modular variety $\overline{\calX}_{\Iw^+}$.
+The cohomology groups of $\scrD_{\kappa_{\calU}}^r$ are referred as the \emph{overconvergent cohomology groups}, also known as the \emph{overconvergent modular symbols} studied by A. Ash and G. Stevens, among others (see for example \cite{Ash-Stevens, Hansen-PhD, Johansson-Newton}).

-Our goal is to explicitly construct a morphism that relates the automorphic sheaves with the overconvergent cohomology groups.
-To this end, we will compute the objects on both sides on the \emph{pro-Kummer \'etale site} $\overline{\calX}_{\Iw^+, \proket}$.
-On one hand, the overconvergent cohomology groups can be calculated in terms of the cohomology groups of some sheaf of distributions $\sheafOD_{\kappa_{\calU}}^r$ over the pro-Kummer \'etale site.
-On the other hand, let $\widehat{\underline{\omega}}_{w}^{\kappa_{\calU}}$ be the ``completed'' pull-back of the automorphic sheaf $\underline{\omega}_w^{\kappa_{\calU}}$ to this site.
-The key step is then Proposition \ref{Proposition: OES for sheaves on the pro-Kummer etale site} where we construct a morphism of sheaves
+The goal is to construct a natural morphism from an overconvergent cohomology group to the space of overconvergent Siegel modular forms.
+The morphism should be compatible with Eichler--Shimura morphisms at classical weights and should interpolate in $p$-adic families.
+To this end, we compute both objects on the so-called \emph{pro-Kummer \'etale site}.
+Our situation is very different from previous works in the literature, such as \cite{CHJ-2017}, where the authors work exclusively with compact Shimura curves which have no \emph{boundary issues}.
+The presence of the boundaries in the case of Siegel modular varieties introduces several technical difficulties.
+Nonetheless, we obtain two sheaves $\sheafOD_{\kappa_{\calU}}^r$ and $\widehat{\underline{\omega}}_{w}^{\kappa_{\calU}}$ on the pro-Kummer \'etale site, coming from the overconvergent cohomology group and the automorphic sheaf, respectively.